 The Louisiana Purchase (1803), the Oregon Treaty (1846), and American victory in the U.S.-Mexico War (1846-1848) had conferred most of the western half of the continent to the United States by midcentury.
 Promises (or, perhaps, fantasies) of cheap farmland, instant mineral riches, and escape from industrial despair brought single men and families alike hundreds or thousands of miles afield from the only world they'd ever known—and into Indigenous worlds of staggering complexity and diversity.
 Trails blazed by (in)famous explorers—from Lewis and Clark to John C. Frémont to Zebulon Pike—shepherded wagon trains across the rugged terrain and harsh weather of the Great Plains, Rocky Mountains, Columbia Plateau, and Southwestern deserts.
 They were bound for Santa Fe, the centuries-old trading hub, or Sacramento, the nexus of the California Gold Rush, or Salt Lake City, the capital of the Mormon utopia Deseret, or Puget Sound, or the Black Hills of Montana, or the coal mines of Colorado—the list goes on.

-Once they got there, these weary migrants—or invaders, depending on one's perspective—profoundly disrupted the social and environmental cosmos of the vast region that many at the time called a "frontier."
-Westering men and their families encountered and ultimately displaced the Indigenous peoples who already occupied the land, not to mention powerful landed classes of Mexican-Americans across the Southwest and other newcomers from Mexico, China, South America, and Europe.
+Once they got there, these newly minted Westerners—simultaneously weary migrants and brash invaders—profoundly disrupted the social and environmental cosmos of the vast region that many at the time called a "frontier," a regenerative setting free from the burdens of modern industrial life.
+Westering men and their families encountered and ultimately displaced the Indigenous peoples who already occupied the land, not to mention powerful landed classes of Mexican-Americans across the Southwest and other newcomers from Latin America, China, and Europe.
 These Anglo-American settlers ventured west for a wide range of reasons: to drive cattle, escape poverty or trouble, search out precious metals, execute government surveys, serve in the military, or to just get away.
 To start over.